David Martin (sociologist): Early life and education

-David Martin was born on 30 June 1929, the son of a "between-maid" from Dorset and a groom from Hertfordshire who became a chauffeur and then a black cab driver in London and preached regularly at Hyde Park.
+David Martin was born on 30 June 1929 in Mortlake.
+He was the son of a "between-maid" from Dorset and a groom from Hertfordshire who became a chauffeur and then a black cab driver in London and preached regularly at Hyde Park.
 He was brought up in a revivalist family and attended Barnes Methodist Church.
 He won a scholarship to East Sheen Grammar School, which he attended from 1940 to 1947.

-After national service as a conscientious objector in the Non-Combatant Corps (1948–50) he trained as a primary school teacher at Westminster Teacher Training College.
+After national service as a conscientious objector in the Non-Combatant Corps (1948–50) he trained as a primary school teacher at Westminster Training College.
 He taught in primary schools in London and Somerset (1952–9) and, while teaching, from 1956–9 he studied by correspondence course, with Wolsey Hall, Oxford for a London external degree in Sociology.
 He won the University Postgraduate Scholarship after gaining a first-class degree in 1959.
-This enabled him to study for a Ph.D. at the London School of Economics (LSE) with Professor Donald MacRae.
+This enabled him to study for a PhD at the London School of Economics (LSE) with Professor Donald MacRae.
 He was awarded his Ph.D. in 1964 and it was published as Pacifism: a Historical and Sociological Study in 1965.
-He spent 1961-2 as Assistant Lecturer in the Department of Sociological Studies in Sheffield University.
-In 1962 he was appointed to the Department of Sociology at the LSE, becoming Reader in 1967 and Professor in 1971.
+He spent 1961 to 1962 as Assistant Lecturer in the Department of Sociological Studies in Sheffield University.
+In 1962 he was appointed to the Department of Sociology at the LSE, becoming Reader in 1967 and professor in 1971.